-Ahead of Gold Cup day at the Cheltenham Festival, we caught up with BetVictor Brand Ambassador Rachael Blackmore as she shares her thoughts on her rides, including leading Gold Cup hope, A Plus Tard.
+Ahead of Gold Cup day at the horse racing Cheltenham Festival, we caught up with BetVictor Brand Ambassador Rachael Blackmore as she shares her thoughts on her rides, including leading Gold Cup hope, A Plus Tard.

 Hear from Rachael Blackmore on this week’s special edition of the BetVictor Podcast.
 Live from Cheltenham, she gives us her thoughts on the week so far and her ride on A Plus Tard in the Gold Cup.